Skip to Content

 Independent candidates must meet these additional requirements to qualify to vie for the position of the county governor in Kenya.
 They apply both to the governor and the deputy governor.

 Every independent candidate must have a soft and a hard copy of a list of at least 500 supporters in the prescribed form.
-They should submit the list to the County Returning Officer by a date IEBC prescribes.
+They shall submit the list to the County Returning Officer by a date IEBC prescribes.

 See the full conditions to vie for the office of the county governor in Kenya.